bzcheeseman/Dali/README.md

 ### Why ?

-While there are existing great automatic differentiation libraries, a fast and no-compile version is lacking.
-In particular recurrentJS makes great use of callbacks and garbage collection to enable backprop through time.
-In this implementation the goal is to reduce reliance on these abstractions and have a simple backprop step class.

-In Python use of a specialized `Backward` class wraps backpropagation steps, while C++ uses the `<functional>` lambda functions but this time garbage collection and tracking is done using `C++11`'s excellent `std::shared_ptr`.
+While there are existing great automatic differentiation libraries, a fast simple multithreaded compile-less version is missing.
+Hogwild-style training can provide huge speedups when training data-parallel model in stochastic gradient descent situations, but Torch and Theano do not provide a way of doing this yet (*easily*).

 ## Usage